House and Rhode Island host Loyola Chicago - WTOP News

 BOTTOM LINE: Rhode Island hosts the Loyola Chicago Ramblers after Jaden House scored 22 points in Rhode Island’s 81-79 loss to the UMass Minutemen.

-The Rams are 9-4 in home games.
-Rhode Island gives up 75.9 points and has been outscored by 1.8 points per game.
+The Rams have gone 9-4 at home.
+Rhode Island is fifth in the A-10 scoring 74.1 points while shooting 47.0% from the field.

-The Ramblers are 10-2 in conference games.
-Loyola Chicago averages 16.8 assists per game to lead the A-10, paced by Braden Norris with 4.6.
+The Ramblers are 10-2 in A-10 play.
+Loyola Chicago is sixth in the A-10 with 36.3 rebounds per game led by Miles Rubin averaging 4.8.

-Rhode Island averages 74.1 points, 6.5 more per game than the 67.6 Loyola Chicago gives up.
-Loyola Chicago averages 73.8 points per game, 2.1 fewer than the 75.9 Rhode Island allows.
+Rhode Island’s average of 6.5 made 3-pointers per game this season is only 0.9 fewer made shots on average than the 7.4 per game Loyola Chicago gives up.
+Loyola Chicago averages 8.4 made 3-pointers per game this season, 0.2 fewer makes per game than Rhode Island gives up.

 The Rams and Ramblers meet Sunday for the first time in A-10 play this season.

-TOP PERFORMERS: House is averaging 15.3 points for the Rams.
-David Green is averaging 13.6 points over the past 10 games for Rhode Island.
+TOP PERFORMERS: Luis Kortright is averaging 10.5 points and 3.5 assists for the Rams.
+House is averaging 15.3 points over the past 10 games for Rhode Island.

-Norris averages 2.0 made 3-pointers per game for the Ramblers, scoring 8.8 points while shooting 43.1% from beyond the arc.
-Des Watson is averaging 14.4 points, 5.6 rebounds and 3.1 assists over the last 10 games for Loyola Chicago.
+Des Watson is shooting 42.4% and averaging 13.2 points for the Ramblers.

 LAST 10 GAMES: Rams: 4-6, averaging 75.5 points, 36.0 rebounds, 12.3 assists, 3.5 steals and 2.4 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 80.9 points per game.